digisic/digitalbank-gen-one/README.md

 Digital Bank can be deployed as a single standalone application service or be deployed and configured to integrate with Digital Credit.

+* Apache Tomcat version 8.5 or higher
+  * Deployment does not work with Apache Tomcat 7.x
 * [WAR Package Deployment](https://dl.bintray.com/asburymr/digitalbank/)
   * Copy the WAR file into an existing Tomcat instance under ${catalina.base}/webapps folder.
   * (Optional) Copy the digitalbank.properites file into the ${catalina.base}/conf folder.